cutecryptid/haspie/README.md

 The only compiled part of the project is the MXML to ASP facts parser.
 A binary is bundled with every release, but if you wish to compile it for compatibility reasons, a Makefile is also bundled.
 Go to ```parser/source``` and run ```make```.
 The bin file is generated in the parser folder so it can be properly referenced by the python pipeline.

 #TO DO:
-Finished Prototype mkIV.
+Finished Prototype mkIII.
-Waiting for instructions for Prototype mkV
+Waiting for instructions for Prototype mkIV

 #KNOWN ISSUES
 Some chordSymbols appended to the score makes the clef Bass instead of Treble (or auto or whatever)